disconnector/devop_day/courseware.md

 ---

   # Deploying an app the old school way
+    * Make sure you're <su root>.
+Otherwise add <sudo> to every command
     * Install dependencies
+      * we're making this easy ok?
+      * Install python packaging tool <apt-get install python-pip>
+        * Observe the dozens of dependancies that are installed . . . sheesh!
+      * Install framework <pip install flask>
+        * Even more dependancies - and every one has a version number <shiver>
     * Get code from github
     * Update Code
     * run